sethballantyne/eraser-bot-frontend/readme.txt

 the bots in team-based games won't be appear as they should; females appear as males, yada yada.

-Eraser bot can be found here (grab eraser.zip): https://code.google.com/p/eraser-bot-frontend/downloads/list kw skin pack can be found here: http://quake2.radiac.net/downloads/skins.html
+Eraser bot can be found here (grab eraser.zip): https://code.google.com/p/eraser-bot-frontend/downloads/list The kw skin pack can be found here: http://quake2.radiac.net/downloads/skins.html

 Both eraser bot and the kw skin pack are not mine.
 Just want to make that clear.